skhcjh231/blog-post/content/docs/spring24/11_/_index.md

 Table 1: Transformer models with segment-level memory are compared.
 For each model, the memory size and effective context length are defined in terms of their model parameters ($N$: input segment length, $S$: the number of segments, $l$: the number of layers, $H$: the number of attention heads, $c$: Compressive Transformer memory size, $r$: compression ratio, $p$: the number of soft-prompt summary vectors and $m$: summary vector accumulation steps).
 </p>

-Table 1 shows the memory footprint and its context length

-Infini-Transformer

 Table 1 shows the analysis of transformer models combining with segment-level memory.

 - **Transformer-XL** [4] **uses KV components from the privious segment** with **current components** over each layer.
 Thus the context window of Transformer-XL is enlarged from $N$ to $N \times L$, and it requires  $(d_{key} + d_{value}) × H × N × l$ memory foot prints.